-\begin{remark} Following results of \cite{SzabLev} and \cite{SzabStac} one can state that there exit MPR processes such that under some quite natural assumptions all polynomial martingales $M_{n}$ can be selected to be orthogonal with respect to marginal measure.
-For example stationary MPR process have this property.
-On the other hand as shown in \cite{SzabLev} the only MPR L\'{e}vy process with orthogonal martingales is a Wiener process.
-Moreover martingale $M_{2}$ for L\'{e}vy MPR process is a reverses martingale for only very specific marginal distribution.
-Hence for all MPR processes only family of polynomial martingales does exist. \end{remark}
+\begin{remark} Following results of \cite{SzabLev} and \cite{SzabStac} one can state that there exists MPR processes such that under some quite natural assumptions all polynomial martingales $M_{n}$ can be selected to be orthogonal with respect to the marginal measure.
+For example, stationary MPR processes have this property.
+On the other hand, as shown in \cite{SzabLev} the only MPR L\'{e}vy process with orthogonal martingales is a Wiener process.
+Moreover, martingale $M_{2}$ for L\'{e}vy MPR process is a reversed martingale for only a very specific marginal distribution.
+Hence, only a family of polynomial martingales does exist for all MPR processes. \end{remark}